hins95/prj_news_hub_v4/README.md

     - contains workbox options
     - webpack options / plugins
     - routing
-    - HTML <head> contents
+    - HTML /head contents

-There are no index.html in dev. add `pages/document.ejs` when necessary
+- There are no index.html in dev. add `pages/document.ejs` when necessary

 ## Used Tools